wudi312858/hdg-from/README.rst

 Change Log
 ----------
+:Next version:
+ - Unit conversions from the SWMM file to the HDG file.

 :Version 0.2.0:
  - Let the user specify the name of the generated HDG file.
  - Let the user specify its name for inclusion in the HDG file.